The Teachers Are Blowing Their Whistles!

 My union fees at work!

-Pedro of Logan, Reader's comment 72, Premier Anna Bligh finds $1 billion for Queensland teachers, Darrell Giles, The Sunday Mail.
+Pedro of Logan, Reader's comment 72, Premier Anna Bligh finds $1 billion for Queensland teachers, Darrell Giles, The Sunday Mail, 7 November 2009

 This is a pay deal for first-year teachers, senior teachers and principals.